 The key to smooth, luscious hummus is to make every ingredient the best it can be.
-Skinless chickpeas are essential to the texture of your hummus.
-This recipe is adapted from my very own Rose Water & Orange Blossoms: Fresh and Classic Recipes from My Lebanese Kitchen (Running Press 2015).
+Peeled chickpeas are essential to the texture of your hummus, which you can get here..
+This recipe is adapted from my cookbook, Rose Water & Orange Blossoms: Fresh and Classic Recipes from My Lebanese Kitchen.

 - 2 cups cooked skinless chickpeas (they take about 2 hours to cook properly from dry)

 - 1 clove • garlic, green sprout removed then minced

 - 1/2 teaspoon kosher salt

 - Juice of 1 lemon

 - Chickpea cooking liquid, or cold water, as needed

 In the bowl of a food processor, puree the chickpeas and garlic until a thick paste forms.
 Give this a couple of minutes (longer than you'd think), to get the chickpeas very well pureed.
 With the machine running, add the tahini, salt, and lemon juice.
 Taste and see if you'd like the hummus thinner or lighter.
 If so, Slowly add cold cooking liquid or water, a tablespoon at a time, until the hummus is very smooth and light but still thick (again, process a little longer than usual).
 Taste and adjust with salt and lemon juice as needed.